Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Produce for sale at the Cibin Market, Sibiu

-Not far from the Old Town, the Cibin Market in Sibiu is a marvelous meat, cheese and produce bazaar that caters to locals more than tourists, but we think it’s still a great place to experience!
+Not far from the Old Town, the Cibin Market is a marvelous meat, cheese and produce bazaar that caters to locals more than tourists.

-In the center of the market, vendor’s stalls overflow with a colorful array of in-season fruits and vegetables.
-We saw tables piled high with peppers, zucchini and cabbage…as well as live rabbits and birds for sale.
+In the center of the market, stalls overflow with a colorful array of in-season fruits and vegetables.
+We saw tables piled high with peppers, zucchini and cabbage…as well as live rabbits and birds.

-Visitors staying in Sibiu for a few days can check out the offerings of local meat that is sold from the small butcher shops surrounding the market.
+You can also check out the local meat that is sold from the small butcher shops surrounding the market.
 For a taste of fresh cheese, check out the plentiful options in the dairy hall.

 #24 Find a Bargain at the Piata Obor Flea Market